hhhhernyi/project3-backend/README.md

 * bcrypt

-need to create a .gitignore file and add .env and node_modules to gitignore , inside .env we need to decide on a url for MongoDB
+need to create a .gitignore file and add .env and node_modules to gitignore , inside .env we need to decide on a url for MongoDB as well as a secret key